lancher-dev/lancher/README.md

 ## Storage

-Templates are stored in platform-specific directories:
+Templates are stored in platform-specific directories.
+Use `lancher info` to see the storage path on your system.

 **Linux:**